parshap/node-sanitize-filename/README.md

  return value will be used as the replacement.
 See [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) for more info.

- * `options.truncate`: *optional, number/function, default: `255`*.
-If passed
- as a number, it's used as the length in truncate call to reduce file name to desired length.
+ * `options.truncateLength`: *optional, number, default: `255`*.
+Used in truncate call to reduce string to the specified  length.
+If <=0, returns ''.

- If passed as a function, the function will be called with the filename and it's return value will be used as the final output value out of sanitize.
- If truncate callback function is specified AND `options.replacement` is non-default, then the truncate callback function will be called twice - once during replacement (but before sanitization), and once during sanitization.
+ * `options.preserveFileExt`: *optional, boolean, default: `false`*.
+By default, string is trimmed to the `options.truncateLength` length.
+If true, file extension is preserved within the `options.truncateLength` bounds, unless extension is longer then `options.truncateLength` then the result is just the extension trimmed to the `options.truncateLength` length.
+Note: extensions is parsed using `path.extname` and as such the leading '.' in the extension name, unless it's a 'dot-file' in which case the extension is empty.
+Note that one exception is files that end with a "." - such pattern is transformed away using `options.replacement` (default: stripped away).